Theresa Lola

 Theresa Lola (born 6 May 1994) is a British Nigerian poet and writer.
-She was joint winner of the 2018 Brunel International African Poetry Prize.
+She was joint winner of the 2018 Brunel International African Poetry Prize and the 2025 Derek Walcott Prize for Poetry.
 In April 2019, she was announced as the 2019 Young People's Laureate for London.

 Early life

 Theresa Lola was born in Lagos, Nigeria, and moved to London, England in 2007 when she was 13.
 In 2015, she graduated with a first-class degree in Accounting and Finance from the University of Hertfordshire.
+She later obtained a masters in Creative Writing from the University of Oxford.